This notice describes how your health data may be used and disclosed and how you can access your data. Please read it in detail.

 There are three key areas where we need to use and share your PHI: to treat you, to pay your claims, and for other health care operations.
 We may also contract with other parties or BAs to do the work for us, as long as they promise to protect your PHI as we do.
 Each area is described below.

-For health care operations: We want all HMSA members to get quality health care services.
-This may include quality review, case management, and review of provider qualifica¬tions.
+For health care operations: We want you to get quality health care services.
+To do that, we may get copies of your medical records and your lab test results for quality review, to review provider qualifications, and to track wellness and manage disease.
 We may also use PHI to set premiums, resolve complaints and appeals, manage our business, and other operations.

 Other Ways We Use and Share PHI